BWilky/viewtimeout/README.md

   URL.
 * Config is placed in the root of your dashboard/panel code: `view_timeout:`

+## Dependencies

+In order for redirection to work, it's necessary to first install [card-tools version 2](https://github.com/thomasloven/lovelace-card-tools).

 ## Config Options

 | Config Option | Type | Default | Description |